foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/_apply.md

   Complete the [Expression of Interest](http://www.foundersandcoders.com/apply/interest.html) form.

   When we receive your Expression of Interest, we will invite you to our Coding for Everyone community on [Gitter](https://gitter.im/codingforeveryone).
-Please, join us and introduce yourself.
+Please join us and introduce yourself.

-  If you do not receive an invitation within 3 days, please re-submit your Expression of Interest, checking that you have entered your GitHub username accurately.
+  If you do not receive an invitation within 3 days, please resubmit your Expression of Interest, checking that you have entered your GitHub username accurately.

 ### STEP 3